popphp/docs/user_guide/forms.rst

             echo $form; // Has errors
         } else {
             echo 'Valid!';
+            print_r($form->getFields());
         }
     } else {
         echo $form;
     }

-The above code will produce the following HTML by default.
-The form's action is pulled from the current REQUEST_URI of the current page, unless otherwise directly specified:
+The form's action is pulled from the current `REQUEST_URI` of the current page, unless otherwise directly specified.
+Also, the form's method defaults to `POST` unless otherwise specified.
+The above code will produce the following HTML as the initial render by default:

 .. code-block:: html